Signal de Botrange: Climate

 Rainfall is much greater than most of the rest of the country, at an annual average of 1450 mm compared with 800 mm in Uccle: there are over 200 days of precipitation per year (against just over 170 in Uccle).
 Maximum temperatures in summer rarely exceed 30 °C. The number of days of frost is over 130 days per year and the number of days of snowfall exceeds 35 days.
 The maximum thickness of snow was measured on 9 February 1953, at 115 cm of snow.
 Frost and early snowfall can occur in late September, but that is exceptional.
 Late snow may sometimes occur until mid-May.

 At the height of winter the site is used as the start of a number of cross-country skiing routes.

-Towers and Transmitters Botrange
+Towers and Transmitters

 In 1923, the 6 m Baltia tower was built on the summit to allow visitors to reach an altitude of 700 m.
 A stone tower built in 1933/34 by François Fagnoul from Ovifat on the Botrange crowned a steel weather vane with the relieved name SICCO CAMPO until World War II.
 Meanwhile, the spire serves as transmitter of Radio Contact and reaches a de facto height of 718 m.

 In November 2013, at the Signal de Botrange, a 50 m tower with parabolic antennas was agreed to provide data interchange by Microwave transmission between London Stock Exchange and Frankfurt Stock Exchange, because the data transmission via Communications satellite or fibre optic involves a small delay, which interferes the stock exchange trading.
 The data transfer takes place in real time via the intermediate station Botrange, which was set up directly next to the existing tower.